realworldocaml/book/en/concurrent-programming-with-async.md

      (someone_is_listening false) (kill_index 0)))))).
 ```

+In the above we use the function `after` which takes a time span and
+returns a deferred which becomes determined after that time span
+elapses.

-In utop, an exception just terminates the expression you're
+In utop, the exception thrown by `maybe_raise ()` terminates the
-evaluating, but in a stand-alone program, an uncaught exception would
+evaluation of just that expression, but in a stand-alone program, an
-bring down the entire process.
+uncaught exception would bring down the entire process.

+How would we go about capturing and handling such an exception?
+As
-Note that OCaml's built-in `try/with` statement isn't enough to catch
+you can see below, OCaml's built-in `try/with` statement doesn't
-errors from such process, as you can see below.
+really do the job.

 ```ocaml
 # let handle_error () =